 PE is taught by our class teachers and a specialist PE teacher, Ms Costen.
 We teach fundamental movement skills, and provide opportunities to extend our pupil’s agility, balance and coordination.
 Team games and skills are taught that enable our pupils to communicate, collaborate and compete with each other.
 We develop an understanding of how to improve in different physical activities and sports and our pupils learn how to evaluate and recognise their own successes.

 Hampshire Music Service provide instrumental and singing lessons in KS1 and KS2.
 Exploration of music and singing is an integral part of our Early Years Curriculum.
-In addition music is incorporated into our creative curriculum where relevant and we have a weekly whole school singing assembly.
+In addition music is incorporated into our wider curriculum where relevant and we have a weekly whole school singing assembly.
 We aim to engage and inspire pupils to develop a love of music and to develop their talents as musicians.
 Our music curriculum is aimed at encouraging confidence in music and developing technical skills.

 From November 2019 the school has adopted a scheme of work for PHSE called SCARF:

 Safety, Caring, Achievement, Resilience, Friendship.
 This scheme also includes Relationships Education, Relationships and Sex Education (RSE) and Health Education.